Begoniaceae Agardh 1824

 |

-Begonias are typical understory plants in humid, tropical forests and cloud forests and rarely xerophytic.
+Begonias are typical understory succulent plants in humid, tropical forests and cloud forests and rarely xerophytic.
 Most species are evergreen with fibrous roots.
 Some are tuberous with deciduous foliage.
 Stems are generally succulent with broad, asymmetrically shaped brittle peltate leaves, sometimes furnished with hairs especially on the undersides.
 Leaves of some cultivars may have decorative zonal markings.
 Flowers are unisexual with 2 - 5 prominant sepals, separate or absent petals, 4 to many stamens and 2 - 5 carpels.
 In some species the male flowers are smaller and much less showy than the female flowers.

 Begonias are cultivated for decorative effect, popular as free-flowering houseplants and for summer bedding.
 They grow well in any general free-draining potting compost and require regular watering.
 Root and stem rot occur easily if the compost remains excessively wet for prolonged periods.
 Sudden changes in growing conditions may cause flower buds and leaves to drop.